smaclell/smaclell.github.io/_drafts/the-deployment-first-extreme.md

 ---

-In my previous post about [how to start new projects][new-projects] I talked about building a killer feature and deployment at the same time then releasing.
+In my previous post about [how to start new projects][new-projects] I talked about building a killer feature and deployment at the same time before releasing.
 This idea started an interesting discussion with my coworkers that included the extreme of shipping only the deployment first with nothing in the product.

 Why?
 ===============================================================================

-I don't fully agree with the idea but my one coworker, Matt, was adamant about it.
+I don't fully agree with the idea but my colleague, Matt, was adamant about it.
 Matt is a pretty smart guy so I decided to think about it some more.
-This is what I was able to come up with and I think there is a range of situations that doing the deployment before the main project could be worth while.
+This is what I was able to come up with and I think there is a range of situations where doing the deployment before the main project could be worthwhile.

 **All features include deployment considerations from day zero.** This idea is from Mike Mooney who advocates for doing your deployment early.
-According to Mike an early deployment forces developers to ask ["How will this affect the deployment process?"][cd-intro].
+According to Mike, an early deployment forces developers to ask ["How will this affect the deployment process?"][cd-intro].
 It becomes part of adding any feature.
-This would be even more so if the first thing the team does is implement a basic deployment process.
+If the first thing the team does is implement a basic deployment process they will be more mindful of changes that affect it.

 **Better separation between the deployment and initial product features.** In a new project the team is probably still coming up to speed on what problems are